Xon/XenForo-ViewStaffThreads/README.md

 - View sticky threads
 - View threads by staff

-"Staff" is defined on if the first user of a thread has the "Staff" flag set on thier account.
+"Staff" is defined on if the first user of a thread has the "Staff" flag set on their account.

 If you appreciate this addon, please consider a contribution via PayPal.
 Details will be provide via private conversation.